Delaney Baie Pridham: Club career

 In January 2021, Pridham signed with Úrvalsdeild kvenna side ÍBV.
-She made a total of 12 appearances for ÍBV – ten in the league and two in the Icelandic Cup – and scored a total of eight goals, of which seven came in the league and one in the Cup.
+She made a total of 13 appearances for ÍBV – ten in the league, two in the Icelandic Cup, and one in the Icelandic League Cup – scoring a total of eleven goals in all competitions.

 On August 15, 2021, she joined Damallsvenskan club Kristianstads DFF.
 Ten days later, she made her debut in a 3–1 loss to BK Häcken.
 On August 18, 2022, she made her Champions League debut in a 3–1 defeat to Ajax.
 She left Kristianstad in December 2022.

 On February 16, 2023, Pridham signed with Linköpings FC, following a successful trial period with the club.
+However, just a month later, she suffered a season-ending knee injury in a match against Kristianstad and was ruled out for the whole year.
+She left the club at the end of the 2024 season.